Rapptz/discord.py/docs/guide/quickstart.rst

 .. note::

-    ``Intents`` are a way to specify which gateway events you wish to receive. ``Intents.default()`` means you will receive all events that are not locked behind bot verification.
+    ``Intents`` are the method to specify which gateway events you wish to receive. ``Intents.default()`` means you will receive all events that are not locked behind bot verification.
     For more information, see :ref:`intents_primer`.

 .. code-block:: python